-Growing Up With an Addict Parent
+Growing Up With a Parent with Substance Use Disorder

 Unfortunately, children of a parent who suffers from addiction are often plagued with life-long effects, whether or not the parent was living in the home with them.
 While in active addiction, people are doing extensive emotional damage to their children and might not even realize it.
 Alternatively, if they do realize it, they are using a substance to numb their emotions, furthering them down the well of addiction.
 It is important to realize that, as a parent, your life isn’t the only one being affected by your addiction.

 One of the most common things children of people with substance use disorder can feel or experience is neglect.
 Parents dealing with substance use disorder tend to neglect, or even abuse, their children on a regular basis without even realizing it.
 They might even sometimes allow them to be abused by someone else.
 When a parent is in active addiction, they overlook simple things such as brushing their children’s teeth and other daily hygiene acts, as well as teaching them table manners or common courtesy.
 They also do not make an effort to spend time with their children, such as: playing with them, celebrating their birthdays, going to their sports games or taking an interest in their hobbies.
 They don’t make the effort to cultivate their talents, encourage them or tell their children they love them.
 All of these things can turn into the child having abandonment issues later on in life.

 Poor Performance in School